josefkrajkar/Resizer/README.md

 This branch is now heavy "WIP"

 TODO list:
-- Add events and eventhandlers
+- Add events and eventhandlers - Done! :)
 - Add functions for dynamic changes of width and height
 - Add comments
 - Separate React script from html file and save it as standalone library